 Background.
 The University of Wisconsin-Whitewater was founded in 1868 as a Normal School to train teachers.
 Since that time, it has progressed to State Teachers College, State College, and State University.
 Then in 1972, with the merger of the nine state universities and the former University of Wisconsin, UW-Whitewater became a member of the University of Wisconsin System.
 The UW System now includes 13 universities and 13 two-year centers.
 The combined enrollment makes it the ninth largest system of higher education in the United States.

 UW-Whitewater has grown to over 11,643 students with more than 1,200 faculty, staff, and administrators.
 It is now a comprehensive university offering both undergraduate and graduate degrees.
-More than 60 majors are offered in four undergraduate colleges: Arts and Communication, Business and Economics, Education, and Letters and Sciences.
+More than 60 majors are offered in four undergraduate colleges: Arts and Communication, Business and Economics, Education and Professional Studies, and Letters and Sciences.
 In addition, the School of Graduate Studies, Continuing Education, Extension and Summer Session enrolls hundreds of students on and off campus in both credit and noncredit programs.

 The Campus.
 The University is located in southeastern Wisconsin approximately 45 miles southeast of Madison, 50 miles southwest of Milwaukee, and 100 miles northwest of Chicago.
 The 385 acre campus is situated in the northwest corner of the City of Whitewater, within walking distance of the city’s business district.